Jonathon McKenna: Sexuality

 Upon the expansion of the McKenna family unit, producers sought to depict a hugely modern ideal and as such, several key ethical elements were written into the characters, such as eating disorders, mid life crisis', alcoholism, and writing the son to be a homosexual.
-Upon being cast, Hutchison was informed that Jonathon was in fact bisexual, though this was left ambiguous onscreen with the only true hint being a potential crush on the character of Jo Jordan (Greer Robson).
+Upon being cast, Hutchison was informed that Jonathon was in fact bisexual, though this was left ambiguous onscreen with the only true hint being a potential crush on the character of Joanna Jordan (Greer Robson).
 Hutchison thought the character helped break down the stereotypes surrounding homosexuality, stating in 1996: "The fact that Jonathan is gay is secondary.
 He's just one of the gang.
 I enjoyed playing him like that because it breaks down stereotypes."
 As Jonathon's storyline developed and Hutchison had numerous breaks, the bisexuality was never explained in detail.
 Everytime Hutchison returned to filming, producers ensured him they would explore the storyline and he would get a female love interest, Hutchison explained the idea saying; "the whole point is that he's quite comfortable with the fact that he likes both sexes even though other people don't get it."
 Jonathon was slated to return after his departure in 1996 and was promised the storyline would be played, but he decided to leave the show.
 Upon being asked to reprise the role in 2011, producer Steven Zanoski suggested they retry the lost storyline and Hutchison happily agreed.